How to measure completion rates with form activity tracking

-To do this, Tripetto can track form activity of your respondents in your forms and send that data to Google Analytics, Facebook Pixel or even a custom tracking code.
+To do this, Tripetto can track form activity of your respondents in your forms and send that data to Google Analytics, Google Tag Manager, Facebook Pixel or even a custom tracking code.
 Let's see how to set this up and calculate the completion rate.

 How to use

 For this article we have connected our Tripetto form with Google Analytics (version 4) and we'll use that to take a closer look at the analysis.